Reviewed by Dennison O., Florida Land Acquisition Analyst at Buy Land FL

 Seller situations we solve

-• Owners who inherited land in Washington County and do not want to keep paying taxes
+Owners who inherited land in Washington County and don't want to keep paying taxes

 How We Price Land in Washington County

-We do not price Washington County land like generic Florida inventory.
+We don't price Washington County land like generic Florida inventory.
 These are the drivers we review before we discuss a direct offer.
+Vacant land in Washington County currently averages $3,500–$9,000 per acre, placing it in the lower pricing tier among Florida's 67 counties.

 Access, frontage, and easements